 Frequently Asked Questions

-No, using a potato masher (or fork, in my case) is more than sufficient to make the lovely potato topping.
+No, using a potato masher (or fork, in my case) is more than sufficient to make the lovely potato topping over the beef filling.
 You can use a potato ricer if you want, but it will be a little more labour-intensive.
 If you really want to create a potato purée, you can also use a stick blender.
 Just make sure you use floury potatoes, not waxy potatoes.

 No, you don't need a food mill, unless you want to mince your own leftover meat, however, instead of a food mill, you could just chop your meat into small pieces.
 In this recipe, I call for minced meat, which makes it a lot simpler.